diegoavc12/ChaleBache-rn/README.md

 ### Map

 - Click on any pothole pin to visualize their id and detected time
+- The user's location is displayed by a blue circle with a small triangle facing in the user's direction (This representation may vary between devices.
+If the application is run in an emulator the user location may not be displayed due to the emulator not having a default location configured yet.)

 <p align="center">
 <img src="./Images/map.jpeg" width="500">